Deep-MI/Deep-MI.github.io/README.md

 Your text goes here, with images, links etc....
 ```

+See `_templates/post-template.md` for a complete template.

 ## Add Members

 - add member info to _data/members.yml (see file for format)
 - put photos (size 365 x 365, 72 dpi) into /static/img/members (jpg compressed)

+See `_templates/member-template.md` for a complete template.

 ## Add Publication